 5. Brussels Sprouts

 This amazing cruciferous vegetable was first grown in Belgium.
 It is a staple Christmas and Thanksgiving dinner.
-If you are looking for a veggie that will dramatically improve your health then this is a perfect choice for you.
+This is a perfect choice if you are looking for a veggie that will dramatically improve your health.
 Toss it with olive oil for a nutritious dinner!

 Vitamin C Content: